ContactEngineering/ContactMechanics/docs/testing.rst

     python run-tests.py --no-build

-You can choose the number of processors with the option `--mpirun="mpirun -np 4"`.
-For development purposes you can go beyond the number of processors of your computer using `--mpirun="mpirun -np 10 --oversubscribe"`
+You can choose the number of processors with the option :code:`--mpirun="mpirun -np 4"`.
+For development purposes you can go beyond the number of processors of your computer using :code:`--mpirun="mpirun -np 10 --oversubscribe"`

 Other usefull flags:

-- `--xterm`: one window per processor
+- :code:`--xterm`: one window per processor
-- `--xterm --pdb`: debugging
+- :code:`--xterm --pdb`: debugging

 .. _runtests: https://github.com/bccp/runtests